 The royalty obligation is recorded at its fair value at the date at which the liability was incurred and subsequently measured at amortized cost using the effective interest rate method at each reporting date.
 Estimating fair value for this liability requires determining the most appropriate valuation model, which is dependent on its underlying terms and conditions.
-This estimate also requires determining expected revenue from AGGRASTAT[®] sales and an appropriate discount rate and making assumptions about them.
+This estimate also requires determining expected revenue from AGGRASTAT® sales and an appropriate discount rate and making assumptions about them.
+As at December 31, 2024, there is no royalty obligation recorded on the Company's balance sheet, as the royalty obligation concluded on May 1, 2023.